eagle9/palgo/palindrome-pairs/README.md

 why it is hard? have to come up with O(n) algorithm???

 with hash table,
-for each word, for example bat, in order to for it to contribute to palindrome pair, is tab in the list? that is battab.  tabbat the ij and ji will be palindrome pairs
+for each word, for example for a word "bat", in order to make a palindrome pair, is "tab" in the given word list? that is "battab".  tabbat the ij and ji will be palindrome pairs

-but for word lls, not only looking for sll, but s. so word is almost a palindrome, we look for a few more chars in another word to complete it to be a palindrome don't feel like hashtable along will solve this. how about using Trie? prefix tree no idea
+but for word lls, not only looking for sll, but s. so word is almost a palindrome, we look for a few more chars in another word to complete it to be a palindrome don't feel like hashtable along will solve this.

+how about using Trie? prefix tree no idea

-fisherlei    split the word into left|right, if right is palindrome, then look left reverse if left is palindrome, then look for right reverse
+fisherlei's cutting angle,   split the word into left|right, if right is palindrome, then look left reverse if left is palindrome, then look for right reverse